-As we reached ~1,000 sites in California, we decided to go national, a huge step forward.
-The map began to push eastward, but most of the country was still wide open spaces as seen in this view from 2011:
+As we approached 1,000 sites in California, we decided to go national, a huge step forward.
+The map began to push eastward, but most of the country was still wide open spaces as seen in this view from 2011.

-By August 2014 our map had passed 6,500 sites and was beginning to look solid across most of the country – plus sites in Hawaii, Alaska and the Canal Zone, not shown here:
+By August 2014 our map had passed 6,500 sites and began to look like a solid mass of dots across the country – plus sites in Hawaii, Alaska and the Canal Zone, not shown here:

 By November 2014 we passed 8,000 New Deal project sites and the map was getting so packed that it has to be viewed at a higher zoom/resolution:

 By July 2015, we reached the 10,000 mark, a significant step in our progress.
 In addition, we had gone over 100 sites in 40 states.